AxisCommunications/acap-documentation/docs/api/native-api.md

 ## Machine learning API

 Larod provides a simple unified C API for running machine learning and image preprocessing efficiently.
-Larod is opensource on GitLab, see [Introduction to larod](https://gitlab.com/unimatrix/larod/-/blob/master/doc/introduction-for-app-developers.md)
+Larod is open source on GitLab, see [Introduction to larod](https://gitlab.com/unimatrix/larod/-/blob/master/doc/introduction-for-app-developers.md)

 Go to the [ACAP API Documentation](src/api/larod/html/index.html) for detailed functional descriptions of this API.